frankshearar/Home/[Spec]-Managing-dependency-package-assets.md

 This spec covers the design for including and excluding parts of dependency packages.

 Include flags are defined on dependency edges, not on the packages themselves.
 Projects and packages are treated the same with the exception that direct project references will include content by default.
 Packages receive an intersection of the edge flags when walking down the dependency graph.
 The set of flags for each package target id is the union of the flags applied from the walk.
+Flags for direct project dependencies will override all other flags.
 This is explained further in the examples.

 ### Include Flags